MenHibrix Side Effects

 Generic name: haemophilus b conjugate (prp-t) vaccine / meningococcal conjugate vaccine

-Note: This document contains side effect information about haemophilus b conjugate (prp-t) vaccine / meningococcal conjugate vaccine.
-Some of the dosage forms listed on this page may not apply to the brand name MenHibrix.
+Note: This document provides detailed information about MenHibrix Side Effects associated with haemophilus b conjugate (prp-t) vaccine / meningococcal conjugate vaccine.
+Some dosage forms listed on this page may not apply specifically to the brand name MenHibrix.

 Your child should not receive a booster vaccine if he or she had a life threatening allergic reaction after the first shot.
 Keep track of any and all side effects your child has after receiving this vaccine.
 When the child receives a booster dose, you will need to tell the doctor if the previous shot caused any side effects.

-Becoming infected with haemophilus B influenza or meningitis is much more dangerous to your child's health than receiving this vaccine.
+Becoming infected with haemophilus B or meningococcal disease is much more dangerous to your child's health than receiving this vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

-Get emergency medical help if your child has any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if your child has signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if the child has a serious side effect such as: